DataToKnowledge/docker-elasticsearch/README.md

 To start in development:

 1.	`docker-compose up -d` start the service as daemon
-2.	`docker-compose up -d -f production.yml` to start with production yaml.
+2.	`docker-compose -f production.yml up -d ` to start with production yaml.

 How to run with docker
 ======================